0deadLock0/Doolhof-Enredo/README.md

 # Doolhof-Enredo
 A 2D Interactive Multiplayer Maze game made using Arduino and Processing

+*Arduino is used to supply inputs from the controller

 Contributors:
     Abhimanyu Gupta
     Rohit Roy
     Abhish Panwar

 Software USed:
     Procsessing
     Arduino